Kushaal Singh

 Simulation of photopolymer curing with gradient descent optimization

-(WIP) Controls for cutting records via Signal Analysis
+Error analysis and controls for cutting records via Signal processing

 Reading